Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 - Don't cover your dahlias with mulch or bark.

 - Do apply some slug or snail bait to keep those nasty pests from feasting on your plants.
 Personally, I keep a two-pound bag of Garden Safe® slug and snail bait and have found it to be very effective.
-It is safe if you have pets or wildlife in the area and you can use around all of your flowers, vegetables, and trees.
+It is safe if you have pets or wildlife in the area and you can use it around all of your flowers, vegetables, and trees.
 You can also use it inside your greenhouse if you have one.

 - Do apply a fertilizer about 30 days after planting (not sooner).
 Look for a fertilizer that is low in nitrogen (5-10-10 should be fine).
 The best fertilizer for these plants is one that is high in potassium and phosphorus but low in nitrogen, preventing leafy bushes that produce very few blooms.